George Miller (footballer, born 1998): Barnsley

 On 31 January 2019 Miller was signed by Barnsley for a fee of £200,000 and immediately loaned back to Bradford City until the end of the 2018–19 season.
 A few days later, he was announced as the winner of the December 2018 EFL Young Player of the Month award.

 Miller made his EFL Championship debut for Barnsley as a late substitute against Fulham on Saturday 3 August 2019 in a 1–0 win.
 However, first-team opportunities remained limited and on 22 August 2019, it was announced Miller was heading out on loan again, this time joining League Two side Scunthorpe United on a season-long loan deal.

 Miller made just six substitute appearances for Barnsley in the 2020–21 season and on 31 August 2021 moved out on loan again, joining League Two side Walsall on a season-long loan deal.

 Doncaster Rovers

-On 20 June 2022, Miller agreed to join Doncaster Rovers on a three-year deal following his release from Barnsley.
+On 20 June 2022, Miller signed for recently relegated League Two club Doncaster Rovers on a three-year contract following his release from Barnsley, becoming the club’s new No. 9 ahead of the 2022–23 League Two season.

+During the 2022–23 campaign, he was a key contributor in League Two, scoring regularly and finishing the season with double-figure goals in all competitions.
+His goals included crucial strikes such as a winning goal against Rochdale in October 2022.

+On the 8 August 2023 Miller scored two goals against Hull City to help Doncaster secure a victory in the EFL Cup.

+The following season was disrupted by injury, with Miller missing much of the 2023–24 campaign due to a serious knee issue.
+He made a comeback late in the season, featuring as a substitute in the League Two play-off semi-final second leg against Crewe Alexandra.

+Miller returned to Doncaster for pre-season ahead of the 2024–25 campaign, participating in training and friendly matches as he prepared for the season.
+However, in August 2024, he departed Doncaster Rovers to join Cheltenham Town for an undisclosed fee.

+Cheltenham Town

 In August 2024, Miller joined League Two side Cheltenham Town for an undisclosed fee.
+Despite missing the opening three months of the 2025-26 season through injury, Miller scored seven goals following his return.
+At the end of the season, he signed a new contract with Cheltenham Town, remaining at the club beyond the 2025-26 campaign.
+He was one of four players offered new contracts, alongside Ryan Broom, Harry Tustin and Freddy Wilcox.